psharanda/FixFlex/README.md

         width="200"
       />

-1. Let's 'scan' the layout horizontally and translate it into FixFlex code:
+1. Let's scan the layout horizontally and translate it into FixFlex code:

 <img
         class="snapshot"